haiphenAI/digital-copyright/README.md

-# digital-copyright
+# Haiphen: create your own traceable digital-copyright
 (Beta)<br>
-source tarball to stamp your code with a traceable digital copyright
+source tarball to stamp your docker-image with a traceable digital copyright

 ## Instructions: